dustinpfister/blog_posts/_posts/phaser-inputhandler-draggable.md

 layout: post
 categories: phaser
 id: 74
-updated: 2018-11-30 10:56:09
+updated: 2018-11-30 11:00:45
-version: 1.14
+version: 1.15
 ---

 Making a display object such as sprites, graphics objects draggable in [phaser](http://phaser.io) is pretty easy.
-I just need to make sure that the inputEnabled,a and input.draggable Booleans are set to true.
-There is a bot more to it than just that of course when it comes to some Signal instances, and other properties when it comes to snaping sprites to a grid and so forth.
-So in this post I will be covering many topics when it comes to draging a sprite with a mouse or touch device in phaser ce.
+I just need to make sure that the [inputEnabled](/2017/10/23/phaser-components-input-enabled/),a and [input.draggable](https://photonstorm.github.io/phaser-ce/Phaser.InputHandler.html#draggable) Booleans are set to true.
+There is a bot more to it than just that of course when it comes to some Signal instances, and other properties when it comes to snapping sprites to a grid and so forth.
+So in this post I will be covering many topics when it comes to dragging a sprite with a mouse or touch device in phaser ce.

 <!-- more -->